-This assignment is worth 10 % of the final course grade.
+Tutorial participation is worth 10 % of the final course grade.
 It comprises (1) regular attendance, and (2) active engagement in the discussion of readings, lectures, and assignments as determined by the Teaching Assistants.
-Grade for this assignment is at the Instructor's discretion.
-No substitution assignments for missing tutorials will be arranged.
+Grades assigned by teaching assistances are still at the Instructor's discretion.
+No substitution assignments for missing tutorials will be arranged, except for students who had received accommodation through the Student Accommodation Services.
 Only one (1) absence will not be considered in the determination of the tutorial grade participation.